Nickelodeon (Latin America): History

 In August 2010, Nickelodeon started to rerun the animated series Avatar: The Last Airbender to promote the 2010 film adaptation; with this, a new on-air logo was shown when the series was broadcast, an arrow blurring takes on or off in the Nick logo.
 On 2 May 2011, it was premiered the fifth original production Grachi.
 In January 2012, MTV Networks Latin America announced another locally produced soap opera, Miss XV, which premiered on 16 April 2012.

 In 2012, the Nick at Nite programming block replaced its programming from the 1980s and 1990s with some of Nickelodeon's 2000s and 2010s series.

 On 1 January 2015, the Nick at Nite programming block was discontinued.

 On 29 August 2023, nearly 6 months after its rebrand in the US, Nickelodeon rebranded to the splat era during the 2023 Mexico Kids' Choice Awards.

 On 17 October 2023, the Panregional feed of Nickelodeon delocalised and started to use some assets from EMEAA, except for the Mexico feed.
 Trailers are now textless and end credits on Panregional feed are replaced with short credits, indicating the show's name, production company and year, similar to the Nickelodeon channels in EMEAA.
-However, it is still retaining some localization, such as advertisements, localised text on selected trailers, and opt-outs for local programming.
+However, the channel is still retaining some localization, such as advertisements, localised text on selected trailers, and opt-outs for local programming.
 This is a result of Nick Jr.'s delocalisation on September 19, 2023.

 On 14 November 2023, the Mexico feed migrated to the EMEAA playout, screenbug and banners.
-However, it still retained the graphics, promos and end credits (except dubbing credits) until 1 September 2025, when the Mexican feed became fully delocalised.
-While it now shares the same programming as the panregional feed, the two are still separated as trailers in the Mexico feed only mention Mexico time, while in the Panregional feed Colombia and Argentina times are mentioned.
+However, it still retained the graphics, promos and end credits (except dubbing credits) until 1 September 2025, when the Mexico feed underwent technical changes similar to those experienced by the Panregional feed in October 2023..
+While it shared the same programming as the Panregional feed, the two feeds are remained separated as trailers in the Mexico feed only mentioned Mexico time, while in the Panregional feed Colombia and Argentina times are mentioned.

 On 7 October 2025, Paramount announced that Nickelodeon would end in Brazil on 31 December 2025.
-In Hispanic America, the channel will continue to operate due to the Hispanic American market has a high penetration of pay TV and being less reliant on cord-cutting than Brazil.
+In Hispanic America, the channel will continue to operate due to the Hispanic American market having a high penetration of pay TV and being less reliant on cord-cutting than Brazil.

+On 4 March 2026, Nickelodeon confirmed that the Panregional feed would be replaced by the Mexican feed by 8 April 2026 (whose feed began to gradually replace the Panregional feed on several pay TV services of the region in February of the same year), with all pay TV services in Latin America using that feed by then.
+However, the feeds unification was brought forward to 18 March 2026, when the Panregional feed was removed and merged with the Mexico feed in all pay TV services of the region.
+Since then, the channel has once again consisted of a single feed for the entire region as in its launch.

 Feeds

-Nickelodeon Latin America is divided into two different feeds for its broadcast in the Latin American region.